 The Minister said he was happy to be working together with FOUR PAWS, and that the positive step forward for the welfare of these bears is the focus.

-Team leader Dr. Amir Khalil has said: He is happy that FOUR PAWS can be a partner in this great project, and that there will be an end to the cruel treatment of brown bears.
+Team leader Dr. Amir Khalil says he is happy that FOUR PAWS can be a partner in this great project, and that there will be an end to the cruel treatment of brown bears.
 The Ukrainian country has come a long way.
 The bears will now be pensioned, and no longer be forced to work.
 However there remains a very long road ahead.